The Average Height For A 15-Year-Old Child

 Gender Differences in Height

-On average, men tend to be taller than women.
-In the United States, the Centers for Disease Control and Prevention (CDC) reports that the average height for adult men is approximately 5 feet 9 inches (69.2 inches), while the average height for adult women is around 5 feet 4 inches (64.2 inches).
-The difference in height between men and women can be attributed to several factors, including genetics, hormones, and nutrition.
+In general, men are typically taller than women.
+According to the Centers for Disease Control and Prevention (CDC) in the United States, the average height for adult men is about 5 feet 9 inches (69.2 inches), whereas for adult women it is roughly 5 feet 4 inches (64.2 inches).
+This height disparity can be explained by a combination of genetic, hormonal, and nutritional factors.

 Ethnicity Differences in Height